-Our blog topics are generally written for existing salons, but I received an email inquiry this week that made me think about what happens when a salon business is created without a lot of forethought or a planning process.
+Our blog topics are generally written for existing salons, but I received an email inquiry that made me think about what happens when a salon business is created without a lot of forethought or a planning process.
 I was contacted by someone who said they wanted to open a salon, they had found a space and wanted to hire a contractor.
 Just like that.

 It may be relatively easy to get a salon off the ground, but it's not easy to turn a salon into a successful one.There are approximately 90,000 salons in the United States, and building a lasting business takes more than just putting in styling chairs.
 So how do you run a successful salon, and what do you need to do to start off on the right foot?
 Here are a few critical steps: